Kingflow-23/Sentiment-Analysis-project/README.md

 We can think about using larger datasets and augmentation techniques to improve generalization.
 Implementing techniques like back-translation, paraphrasing, or word substitution.

+We can also think about handling more languages even if we know that it will be hard to implement due primarily to the lack of data.

 - **Hyperparameter Tuning**:

 Fine-tune learning rate, dropout, and weight decay parameters.